June 7, 2023

 As can be seen, only harmful speech is excluded.
 However, since the Bill’s definition of harm is vague and overbroad, hatred is undefined, and the extended list of persons is wider than the grounds listed in the Constitution and PEPUDA, the exemption clause offers very little (if any) practical protection.

-Problem 3 – the Bill is unclear and/or vague and/or ambiguous
+Problem 3 – The Bill is unclear and/or vague and/or ambiguous

 As can be seen from the above definition of “harm”, concepts such as social harm (which the Bill defines as undermining South Africa’s social cohesion) are included in the types of harm to be covered by this criminal law.
 Social harm is a vague and nebulous concept at best and will be a brand new concept to criminal law.